BUYING GUIDE

 ⚡ Quick Answer

 For most golfers, the FootJoy WeatherSof wins on consistency, fit, and value.
-Upgrade to the Titleist Players Flex if you prioritise maximum feel in dry conditions.
+Upgrade to the Titleist Players Flex if you prioritize maximum feel in dry conditions.
 See our full glove comparison →

 Read the full guide below for all 4 products tested.